 Can I claim the child tax credit if I don't have a social security number (SSN) or an individual taxpayer identification number (ITIN)?
-If you don't have an SSN or ITIN on or before the due date of your 2021 return (including extensions), you can't claim the child tax credit on either your original or an amended 2021 return, even if you later get an SSN.
-If an ITIN is applied for on or before the due date of a 2021 return (including extensions) and the IRS issues an ITIN as a result of the application, the IRS will consider the ITIN as issued on or before the due date of the return.
+If you or your spouse (if filing jointly) don't have an SSN or ITIN issued on or before the due date of your 2022 return (including extensions), you can't claim the child tax credit on either your original or an amended 2022 return, even if you later get an SSN.
+If an ITIN is applied for on or before the due date of a 2022 return (including extensions) and the IRS issues an ITIN as a result of the application, the IRS will consider the ITIN as issued on or before the due date of the return.